kushagr4/random-projects/README.md

 ### 2. **Elastic 2D Collision Simulator (Pymunk + Pygame)**
    This project demonstrates **elastic collisions** between multiple balls in a 2D space.
 The simulation uses **Pygame** for graphical rendering and **Pymunk** for the physics simulation, allowing balls to bounce off each other and the walls in a **perfectly elastic** manner.

+### 3. **Route Planner Using Streamlit and Netwrokx**
+   An interactive Python application that models a transport network using graph theory to optimise routes under disruption.
+Stations are represented as nodes and routes as weighted edges, with shortest-path algorithms used to identify the fastest journey.
+Users can simulate delays and dynamically recalculate routes, demonstrating decision-making under uncertainty through an intuitive Streamlit interface.

 ---

 ## Learning Resources